 Clause 4 asks the organisation to understand the bigger picture before designing or maintaining its EMS.

-The EMS should be shaped by the organisation’s purpose, internal and external issues, interested parties, compliance obligations, scope and processes.
+The EMS should be shaped by the organisation’s purpose, internal and external issues, environmental conditions, interested parties, compliance obligations, scope and processes.

 Environmental management is not carried out in a bubble.
 Organisations are affected by environmental conditions and can also affect those conditions through their activities, products and services.